 From the Dust: Evolutionary Creation

-Note: This clip was originally posted on September 6, 2013, to highlight the digital release of the movie From the Dust.
+Note: This clip is being posted to highlight the digital release of the movie From the Dust.
 You can purchase (or rent) the movie today on iTunes, or if you prefer, a physical copy through Amazon or Highway Media.

 My name is Ryan Pettey, and I am a documentary filmmaker who has been amazingly blessed to work on a feature-length documentary over the last year and a half called From the Dust.